Angus Wood today

 Managed by the community for the benefit of the community

 Neglected for a number of years as a difficult to maintain small wood, The Woodland Trust sought community involvement.
 Blandford Rotary took the initiative to set-up the BET as a limited company in partnership with the Blandford Town Museum and The Blandford School, with the aim of maintaining the wood for the benefit of the community and as an open air classroom for schools and community groups of all ages.
 The Woodland Trust granted BET a 25-year lease on the wood in June 2010.
-The wood was declared open by the Mayor Esme Butler and Sir Ghillean Prance, former head of Kew Gardens.
 The fine oak tree planted in the clearing at the time promises to have a very long life.

 Friends of Angus Wood

 The healthy state of the wood today has been achieved through the efforts of the directors and, most importantly, by the Friends of Angus Wood.
-A lot has been achieved.
-Rotarians and Friends painted the railings in 2011.
-The all-weather path was installed with CPEND, Blandford Rotary Club and Rotary Foundation grant funding in 2012.
-It provides wheelchair access around the wood.
-Youth Aid and EDP personnel have helped, hundreds of young trees have been planted.
+Before lock down we installed a new oak notice board – made for us by Blandford’s ‘Men in Sheds’.
 Crucially, work maintenance mornings held on the last Saturday of the month between 10.00 am and 12.00 noon, with coffee at 11.00 am, keep the wood in good condition throughout the year.
-Membership is open to all – we particularly welcome local residents and families of all ages.If you would like to become a member of the Blandford Environmental Trust (BET) and the Friends of Angus Wood (annual membership fee £10) please e-mail the BET Secretary at [email protected] or phone 01258 458911,and either ask for an application form to be posted to you or print off and complete the form below and send it to:
+These will resume in April 2021 with social distancing and face masks in place.
+Members of The Blandford School’s 6th form environmental group play an active part in our work mornings.
+Membership is open to all – we particularly welcome local residents and families of all ages.If you would like to become a member of the Blandford Environmental Trust (BET) and the Friends of Angus Wood (annual membership fee £10) please e-mail the BET Secretary at http://mail to: [email protected] or phone 01258 458911,and either ask for an application form to be posted to you or print off and complete the form below and send it to:

-The Secretary, Blandford Environmental Trust, c/o Blandford Museum, Bere’s Yard, Blandford Forum, Dorset DT11 7HQ
+The Secretary, Blandford Environmental Trust, c/o Blandford Town Museum, Bere’s Yard, Blandford Forum, Dorset DT11 7HQ

 Further information including details of the monthly Angus Wood work mornings will be sent to you with the application form.